AndGasper/C1.17_wedding_planner/README.md

 ## Getting Started

 - Will contain install instructions

+## Branches

+- Master is for deployment
+- Dev is all current, completed, and tested features
+- Create feature branches, and make a pull request into dev for review and merge

 ### Prerequisites